muchimi/JoystickGremlinEx/README.md

 This custom version adds to release 13.3 of Gremlin:

-- Udate to x64 bit from x32 bit
+- Update to x64 bit from x32 bit
 - Update to Python 11.x (improved execution speed over Python 10)
 - Improved stability when loading a plugin that has an error on load
 - Remote data control of another GremlinEx client on the local network